philote/fellowship-pbta/README.md

 ## TODO
 - Add Book 2: Inverse Fellowship content
     - Sheets for the new Framework
+    - Team Sheets
 - Add Book 3: In Rebellion content
+    - Sheets for the new Framework
+    - Team Sheets
 - Add Book 4: A Generous Fellowship content

 # License & Acknowledgements